MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/group-membership-changes-not-updating-over-some-vpn-connections.md

 > Start-Process C:\Windows\System32\cmd.exe -ArgumentList ("/C", "exit 0") -Credential $MyCred -WindowStyle Hidden -PassThru -Wait
 > ```

-### Workarounds for sign-in processes, including Group Policy
+### Workaround for sign-in processes, including Group Policy

 You can mitigate some problems by making configuration changes manually, by making script changes so that scripts can run after the user signs in, or by having the user connect to the VPN and then sign out of Windows.
 You may have to combine these approaches.
 For Group Policy, in particular, the key is to understand when and how Group Policy can function.